-In Type 1 diabetes, the body undergoes an autoimmune response whereby it starts attacking and destroying the beta cells in the pancreas, which in turn, leads to the production of insufficient insulin, resulting in elevated blood sugar levels causing diabetes.
+In Type 1 diabetes, the body undergoes an autoimmune response where it starts attacking and destroying the beta cells in the pancreas.
+This leads to a reduction in the production of insulin, which in turn results in elevated blood sugar levels and diabetes.

-In Gestational Diabetes, the hormones produced by pregnancy encourage insulin resistance, resulting as well in elevated blood sugar which is harmful to both the growing baby and mother.
+In Gestational Diabetes, the hormones produced by the placenta during pregnancy encourage insulin resistance.
+This also results in elevated blood sugar levels which is harmful to both the growing baby and mother.

 What Causes Diabetes?

 While certain attempts have been made to link diabetes to an unhealthy lifestyle or the consumption of fast foods, it is, to a large extent, a myth that the food you eat causes diabetes.
 Diabetes isn’t a condition that one just “catches”, like a common cold, or the flu.
-The truth is that, certain risk factors such as genetic predisposition, ethnicity, weight, and lifestyle, of which diet is one component, can pre-dispose one to Type 2 diabetes.
+However, certain risk factors such as genetic pre-disposition, ethnicity, weight, and lifestyle, of which diet is one component, can pre-dispose one to Type 2 diabetes.

-When I was diagnosed with Impaired Glucose Tolerance, I started taking steps to take control of my health and well-being, but it wasn’t until I was diagnosed with Gestational Diabetes and reliant of multiple-daily injections of insulin that I really came to terms with the challenges of managing diabetes and here are 3 of the most important things that having diabetes taught me:
+When I was diagnosed with impaired glucose tolerance, I started taking steps to take control of my health and well-being, but it wasn’t until I was diagnosed with Gestational Diabetes and reliant of multiple-daily injections of insulin that I really came to terms with the challenges of managing my blood sugar at a time when my body was being highly unpredictable.
+Here are three of the most important lessons I learned from having diabetes.

-Knowing that I could be living with diabetes for the rest of my life was very sobering and it forced me to look inwards, to adjust my mindset to deal with the reality.
-Most of what goes on in our lives is noise and diabetes taught me to filter out the noise, and to strive to live in the present.
-In today’s world it’s all too easy to get distracted from what’s truly important, and Eckhart Tolle in his book The Power of Now talks about the living in the now as the truest path to happiness and enlightenment, a principle I think is so simple, yet so true.
+Knowing that I could be living with diabetes for the rest of my life was very sobering and it forced me to look inwards, and practice a more mindful approach to everyday living.
+Because, most of what goes on in our lives is noise and mindful living helps one filter out the noise, and live in the present.
+Which, according to Eckhart Tolle, is the truest path to happiness and enlightenment.

 You Are Stronger Than You Know

-I used to have a crippling fear of needles, no lie.
-A trip to the doctor’s office for a blood test was usually enough for me to hyperventilate and break out in a cold sweat.
-A drama also usually ensued once a nurse brandished a needle at me.
-My first thought when I realised I needed daily insulin injections was my fear of needles, and the associated pain.
-However, the great thing about us is that we so often underestimate ourselves.
-I was so convinced that I would never be able to face a future of multiple injections per day, but diabetes taught me that when push comes to shove, I was stronger than I thought.
+I used to have a crippling fear of needles before my diabetes diagnosis.
+My first thought when I realised I needed daily insulin injections was how I was going to overcome my fear of needles.
+However, I soon discovered that we all have within us the necessary strength, and courage to deal with whatever life sends our way.
+I was so convinced that I would never be able to face a future of multiple injections per day, but diabetes taught me that when push comes to shove, you will be much stronger than you think.